 How to develop your customized CCPA plan

-Even though you understand CCPA and GDPR and you know your end goal, you still may not know what to do, despite having the checklist in hand.
+Even though you understand CCPA and GDPR and you know your end goal, you still may be concerned, despite having the checklist in hand and process under way.

 Fear not.
 While the checklist explained what will make you compliant, you now need to use a tried-and-true plan (see Figure 2) that tells you how to get there.
 This plan has been used successfully help organizations achieve GDPA compliance and applies to CCPA compliance, as well.
 You can employ and customize it as you set up for CCPA compliance.

-Start at a point of discovery.
+Discover and analyze.
 For companies early in their data journey who don’t know where to begin, a discovery process helps you understand the data and regulatory landscape and then plan for an approach to address what your compliance activities might be.
-Ask yourself how familiar you are with the new regulations?
+Ask yourself how familiar you are with the new regulations.
 What must your business do in order to comply?
 What kind of timeline are you facing?
 Where do you stand on data governance and data management?
 Do you understand the quality and lineage of your data (where it is generated, changed, and stored)?
 Do you have the capability to change your data (in the case of legacy systems that captured the data years ago)?

 Assess and recommend.
 Perform an audit of your privacy and data management-related program capabilities and assess it against the key requirements of GDPR and CCPA.
 This will identify where you have gaps and exposure in order to create recommendations to move forward.